 Sikhism first surfaced about 1500 CE in what at the time was the Punjab area of South Asia.
 In terms of modern boundaries that area now straddles a section of the present day region of Northern India and Pakistan.
 The main religions of the area at that time were Hinduism and Islam.
 Some of those attracted to the new faith were unhappy with aspects of the practice of Hinduism (particularly the nature of the caste system) and the exclusivity of the practice of Islam especially at times when there was forced conversion.

-The first Sikh leader, Guru Nanak began teaching a faith quite distinct from Hinduism and Islam, and which was initially much more moderate.
+The founder of the original form of the Sikh belief system, Guru Nanak began teaching a faith quite distinct from Hinduism and Islam, and which was initially much more moderate.
 The term Guru means enlightener.

 Nine Gurus followed Nanak and help shape the Sikh faith and community over the next centuries.

 The Response of Militarisation to attacks on the Sikhs

 Sikhism grew rapidly and was well established by the time of Guru Arjan, the fifth Guru.